Flagsmith/flagsmith-docs/docs/deployment/AWS.md

 We run two ECS services, 1 for each container.
 We strongly recommend running the API with at least two Fargate instances running for failover.
 For more info on Fargate sizes, see our [scaling page](/deployment/sizing-and-scaling).

+If you are using health-checks, make sure to use `/health` as the health-check endpoint for both the API and the Front End.

 ## RDS/Aurora

 We run in production on PostgreSQL version `11`; Aurora release `3.x`.